horea-chivu/hc-vim/README.md

 ## Description

-hc-vim is a suite of configurations and plugins fully compatible with vim/vim-gtk/neovim, with recomanded packages to be installed on Ubuntu based OS.
+hc-vim is a suite of configurations and plugins fully compatible with vim/vim-gtk/neovim/macvim, with recomanded packages to be installed on Ubuntu based OS(with apt-get) and Mac OS(with brew).
+Also, the configuration is fully customizable with .vim.user* files.

 ## How to install?

+# On Ubuntu Based
 First, install vim, curl and git.
 * `sudo apt-get update`
 * `sudo apt-get -y install vim vim-gtk git curl`